 - ALLOW RE-TAKE AFTER: Allow users to re-take the lesson after a set number of days.
 The amount of days can be set from a drop down menu that appears upon selecting this option, visible in the image below.

 If you are using the ASSESSMENT lesson object offered by Absorb, failure is achieved by not reaching the required GRADE TO PASS (set under the DETAILS tab of the assessment's settings).
-If the assessment has been configured to ALLOW MULTIPLE ATTEMPTS (set up in the OPTIONS tab) , the lesson will not be marked as failed until the user has reached the maximum number of attempts without a passing score.
+If the assessment has been configured to ALLOW MULTIPLE ATTEMPTS (set up in the OPTIONS tab), the lesson will be marked as failed when the user has reached the maximum number of attempts without a passing score.

 When it comes to third-party SCORM, AICC, or Tin Can assessments, the LMS plays a relatively passive role in determining failure.
-Pass/failing criteria such as minimum passing score and/or multiple attempts will be configured in the third-party course itself, and the course will explicitly tell the LMS which status to apply to the learner's attempt at the lesson.
-The following is the four most common lesson status messages sent by third-party courses:
+Pass/failing criteria such as minimum passing score and/or multiple attempts will be configured in the third-party assessment, and the assessment will tell the LMS which status to apply to the learner's attempt at the lesson.
+The following are the four most common lesson status messages sent by third-party courses:

 Third Party Assessments